Making the Plates

 William Blake's original relief-etched copper plates, used to print his illuminated books such as the Songs of Innocence and of Experience, The Marriage of Heaven and Hell and America a Prophecy, disappeared in the nineteenth century.
 Apart from the printed impressions themselves, the only evidence that has survived showing how Blake etched his plates in relief is a single fragment first noted by Geoffrey Keynes in his Bibliography of William Blake (1921), of a cancelled plate from America a Prophecy, now in the Lessing J. Rosenwald Collection of the National Gallery of Art, Washington, D.C.
 Nevertheless, upon examination, this single fragment clearly shows how Blake etched his plates, in two stages, to a depth of no more than 0.12 mm., making it possible to re-create relief-etched copper plates of the illuminated books that are all but indistinguishable from the originals.

-In general terms, to re-create the plates exact-size photo negatives of original monochrome impressions have been used.
+To re-create the plates, exact-size photo negatives of original monochrome impressions have been used.
 The negatives are then modified to eliminate printing flaws in the original impressions – such as poor inking, smudging and spattering – in order to establish the clearest and most complete example.
-The amended negative is then transferred to the copper plate using one of two modern photographic transfer methods, where further refinements are made, either by scraping out unwanted details using an etching needle, or adding missing ones using a fine pencil brush and stop-out varnish, for example, to repair an incomplete letter form or tiny element of a design.
-Each plate is then etched in two stages - stopping between the first and second stage to protect any vulnerable areas with stop-out varnish - to the same shallow depths as the America fragment, exactly following Blake's method and practice.
+The amended negative is then transferred to the copper plate using one of two modern photographic transfer methods, where further refinements are made, either by scraping out unwanted details using an etching needle, or adding missing ones using a fine pencil brush and stop-out varnish to repair an incomplete letter form or tiny element of a design.
+Each plate is then etched in two stages to the same shallow depths as the America fragment, exactly following Blake's method and practice.

 More recently, more than one impression printed by Blake has been used to re-create an exact replica of the original relief-etched copper plate, rather than a facsimile of a single impression.
-To re-create the plate in this way impressions from original copies are used that were printed and largely left in monochrome, like Copy U of Songs of Innocence in the Houghton Library, and Copy BB of the Songs in a private collection.
+To re-create the plate in this way, impressions from original copies are used that were printed and largely left in monochrome.
 Comparisons are also made with posthumous impressions, for example, with the set of impressions printed on paper watermarked 1831 and 1832 in the British Library.
 Unlike those Blake printed, these posthumous impressions were printed on dry paper, often under more pressure than Blake used.
 As a result, the embossments left by the plate, together with the printed impression of the plate edges left unwiped of ink, record the exact dimensions and contours of the original copper plate; Blake's impressions are rarely heavily embossed, and being printed properly on dampened and blotted paper, the impression shrinks fractionally as it dries.